JetBrains/teamcity-documentation/topics/glossary.md

 ## B

 Build
 : A process that performs a certain CI/CD job.
 Most builds comprise multiple sequential steps executing their own granular actions.
-A build is run based on the settings specified in its build configuration.
+A build is executed according to the settings specified in its build configuration.

 Build agent
 : A piece of software which listens for the commands from the TeamCity server and starts the actual build process.
 Agents can be installed in the customer's environment or run on-demand in the cloud.